akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 47.27% | 48.06% |
 | Free Throw % | 71.79% | 75.26% |

 **Analysis:** Florida (Z01) is a major favorite as a much higher seed than Norfolk St (Z16).
-Florida has a substantially higher ELO rating (1864 vs 1592), indicating significantly better season-long performance.
+Florida has a higher ELO rating (1701 vs 1576), indicating better season-long performance.
 Historically, #1 seeds have won 98.70% of games against #16 seeds in the tournament.
 Florida has a more efficient offense (120.2 vs 108.7).
 Florida has a stronger defense, allowing 97.0 points per 100 possessions compared to 105.2 for Norfolk St. Florida has a significant advantage in 3-point shooting (35.51% vs 31.25%).
-Florida is the clear favorite with a 88.64% chance to win.
+Florida is the clear favorite with a 86.70% chance to win.

 ---

 ### Z02 St John's vs Z15 NE Omaha

-**Prediction:** St John's has a 86.48% chance to win
+**Prediction:** St John's has a 87.01% chance to win

-**ELO Ratings:** St John's: 1819, NE Omaha: 1571
+**ELO Ratings:** St John's: 1675, NE Omaha: 1534

-**Betting Odds:** St John's -12.0, Moneyline: -640
+**Betting Odds:** St John's -12.0, Moneyline: -670

 **Advanced Stats Comparison:**